Kelch Gothic Revival silver service: Description

 The Aleksander and Barbara Kelch's representative tableware was made in the neo-Gothic style.
 The style of silver service referred to the style and the décor of the dining room in Kelch mansion in Saint Petersburg.
-The decoration and ornaments used by Fabergé are coming from the English and German Gothic style.
+The decoration and ornaments used by Fabergé came from the English and German Gothic styles.

-Motifs of the tableware are stylized Gothic architecture, plant ornaments, dragons, griffins, lizards, snakes and other Gothic creatures, heraldic lilly, crown-topped shield with a monogram in the form of the letter 'K'.
+Motifs of the tableware are stylized Gothic tracery, plant ornaments, dragons, griffins, lizards, snakes and other Gothic creatures, fleurs-de-lys, and a crown-topped shield with a monogram in the form of the letter 'K'.

-The tableware consisted of many dishes and objects, including: a surtout de table, two seven-lamp candlesticks, two high tureens, soup tureens with lids, platters, bowls, plates, sauce boats, trays, cabarets, cutlery, salt cellars and others.
+The tableware consisted of many dishes and objects, including: a surtout de table, two seven-arm candelabra, two high epergnes, soup tureens with lids, platters, bowls, plates, sauce boats, trays, cabarets, cutlery, salt cellars, and more.

-The medieval dragons were the main motif decorating the tableware, therefore the Kelch’s tableware sometimes is being called the "Fabergé dragon tableware".
-Crown-topped shield with a monogram in the form of the letter 'K' is also an important motif decorating the objects belonging to the Kelch’s tableware.
-The pieces were marked with the Fabergé hallmark and the court jeweler hallmark.
+The medieval dragons were the main motif decorating the tableware, therefore the Kelch’s tableware sometimes referred as the "Fabergé dragon tableware."
+The crown-topped shield with a monogram in the form of the letter 'K' is also an important motif decorating the objects belonging to the Kelch’s tableware.
+The pieces were marked with the Fabergé hallmark and the court jeweller hallmark.